The Unhappy Professional

 Quiet pressure.
 Long hours.
 Very little room to come undone.

-Your career demands a lot—professionally and personally.
+Your career demands a lot both professionally and personally.

 Legal professionals work under conditions most people don’t see: